 Rates of pay - applicable from the first pay period on or after 1 July 2022 until end of last pay period commenced in June 2023

 All rates of pay are gross rates (before tax).
-The table below provides the rates that apply from the first pay period on or after 1 July 2022.
+The tables below provide the rates that apply from the first pay period on or after 1 July 2022.